-The chassis that this motor home was built on is warranted by the original chassis manufacturer.
+The chassis that this motorhome was built on is warranted by the original chassis manufacturer.
 The operating instructions are included in the Chassis Owner's Manual provided with this unit.
 Please read the Chassis Owner's Manual before driving the unit.
-If you have any questions about the chassis, please refer to the chassis manufacturer.
+If you have any questions about the chassis, please contact to the chassis manufacturer.